SummaryRead the full fact sheet

 - 'Child sexual abuse is harmless' – this is not true.
-Sexual abuse of children has the capacity to cause serious damage to a child’s physical, social and emotional development, and can cause withdrawal and emotional problems into adulthood.
-The longer the abuse goes on, the greater the long-term problems will be.
+Sexual abuse of children has the capacity to cause serious damage to a child’s physical, social and emotional development, including mental health issues, difficulties with substance misuse and dependence, difficulty in developing healthy interpersonal relationships, an increase in high-risk taking behaviours, especially in adolescence.
+The longer the abuse goes on, the greater the will be.

 - 'Children provoke the abuse and enjoy it' – this is not true.
 Abusers often tell this lie to their victims.